chmouel/pipelines-as-code/docs/content/docs/guide/incoming_webhook.md

 # Incoming webhook

-Pipelines-as-Code support the concept of incoming webhook URL.
-It let you trigger PipelineRun in a Repository using a shared secret and URL, instead of creating a new code iteration.
+Want to kick off your Tekton pipelines without pushing code every time?
+Incoming webhooks in Pipelines as Code are your friend!
+They let you trigger a pipeline run in your repository using a secret URL – no new code commit needed.

 ## Incoming Webhook URL

-To use incoming webhooks in Pipelines-as-Code, you must configure the incoming field in your Repository CRD.
-This field references a `Secret`, which serves as the shared secret, as well as the branches targeted by the incoming webhook.
-Once configured, Pipelines-as-Code will match `PipelineRuns` located in your `.tekton` directory if the `on-event` annotation of the targeted pipelinerun is targeting a push or incoming event.
+To get started with incoming webhooks, you need to tweak your Repository Custom Resource Definition (CRD).
+In the `incoming` section, you'll point to a `Secret` (that's your shared password!) and tell Pipelines as Code which branches should respond to these webhook calls.
+Once that's set, Pipelines as Code will look in your `.tekton` directory for `PipelineRuns` that are set up to respond to `incoming` or `push` events using the `on-event` annotation.

 {{< hint info >}}
-If you are not using the github app provider (ie: webhook based provider) you will need to have a `git_provider` spec to specify a token.

-Additionally since we are not able to detect automatically the type of provider on URL.
-You will need to add it to the `git_provider.type` spec.
-Supported values are:

-- github
-- gitlab
-- bitbucket-cloud

-Whereas for `github-apps` this doesn't need to be added.
+**Heads up!** If you're not using the GitHub App (i.e., you're using webhook-based providers), you'll need to add a `git_provider` section in your Repository CRD and specify a token.
+Also, because Pipelines as Code can't always guess your provider from the URL, you'll need to tell it what type it is in `git_provider.type`.
+The options are: `github`, `gitlab`, or `bitbucket-cloud`.
+If you *are* using GitHub Apps, you can skip this part.
 {{< /hint >}}

 ### GithubApp

-The example below illustrates the use of GithubApp to trigger a PipelineRun based on an incoming webhook URL.

-The Repository Custom Resource (CR) specifies the target branch as main and includes an incoming webhook URL with a shared password stored in a Secret called `repo-incoming-secret`:
+Let's see how this works with GitHub Apps.
+Imagine you want to trigger a PipelineRun when something happens (but not a code push!).
+First, in your Repository CR, you tell Pipelines as Code you're watching the `main` branch and setting up an incoming webhook with a secret password stored in a Secret called `repo-incoming-secret`:

 ```yaml
 ---